 From Edirnekapı, if you walk along the inside of the walls for a few hundred yards north in the direction of the Golden Horn, you will come to what is known in Turkish as the Tekfur Sarayı (Hoca Şakir Cad.), a large three-story building that has an impressive

 facade and is built into the city walls.
-This 13th-century edifice represents the only significant remains of the multibuilding Palace of Blachernae, which served as the Byzantine emperors' primary residence after they recaptured Constantinpole from the Latin Crusaders in 1261.
+This 13th-century edifice represents the only significant remains of the multibuilding Palace of Blachernae, which served as the Byzantine emperors' primary residence after they recaptured Constantinople from the Latin Crusaders in 1261.
 The Tekfur Sarayı is supposedly being restored and as of this writing, entrance to the site is prohibited.
+Much of the walls close to the Golden Horn are also difficult to access due to an ongoing "urban regeneration" project being carried out in the surrounding Ayvansaray neighborhood.